Frequently Asked Questions

 We will utilize CUPA-HR’s surveys to benchmark all faculty and Professional/Administrative staff jobs.
 CUPA-HR is the leading survey provider for the higher education industry.
 The size and accuracy of its data set provides a strong basis for compensation analysis.
 To learn more about CUPA’s surveys and methodologies, visit their website, located here: CUPA-HR Website.

 ASU’s labor market includes comparable institutions in the higher education industry.
 These institutions are selected based on criteria set by university leadership and Human Resources.
-The labor market peer group includes public institutions with similar types of degree offerings and operating expenses.
+The labor market peer group criteria is 1) Public Institution 2) Primarily award Bachelor and Masters degrees 3) Similar operating expenses 4) Participates in CUPA surveys.

 For all faculty and Professional/Administrative staff jobs, we will utilize percentiles of the labor market to determine target compensation.
-This is a shift from our current model for faculty, where we use percent of average.
+This is a shift from our current model for faculty, where we were using a percent of average.

-We made this shift to align with how the market thinks about compensation, enhance the precision of compensation analyses, and unify terminology across the institution.
+This shift aligns with how the market thinks about compensation, enhances the precision of compensation analyses, and unifies terminology across the institution.
 The use of percentiles reduces the risks involved with outlier sensitivity that may distort a true picture of the market.
 Additionally, percentiles allow ASU to adjust their market target if appropriate.

 The use of percentiles does not indicate an increase or decrease in the market target for faculty.
 Instead, it represents a change in terminology and practice to better administer compensation.